All Episodes

 Great to have you.

-Rush Limbaugh 800-282-2882, and the again the email address is lrushbow at EIBNet.com.
+And again, the email address is elrushbow at EIBNet.com.

 This is a story from the Associated Press.

-And what the AP is doing here, the AP is pulling out all the stops to uh to keep the House from passing a bill that would defund a few of the Department of Homeland Security departments that would carry out Obama's executive amnesty.
+And what the AP is doing here, the AP is pulling out all the stops to keep the House from passing a bill that would defund a few of the Department of Homeland Security departments that would carry out Obama's executive amnesty.

-Die Hard House Conservatives bungled a coup against John Boehner, but now look like winners, pushing Republicans farther right.
+Die hard, House Conservatives bungled a coup against John Boehner, but now look like winners, pushing Republicans farther right.

 Rather than punish and isolate those who opposed him as leader, Boehner surprised many on Friday by embracing an immigration plan that's tougher than lawmakers had expected.